openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 * Introduction of a new step field value, ``execute_on_child_nodes`` which can be submitted.
 The default value is False.
-Steps which return CLEANWAIT, i.e. steps which expect asynchronous return will not be permitted under normal conditions, however this will be avaiable via a configuration option.
+Steps which return CLEANWAIT, i.e. steps which expect asynchronous return will not be permitted under normal conditions, however this will be available via a configuration option.

 * Introduction of a new step field value, ``limit_child_node_execution``, which accepts a list of node UUIDs to allow filtering and constraint of steps on some nodes.
-Sepcifically, this is largely separate from the ``execute_on_child_nodes`` field due to JSON Schema restrictions.
+Specifically, this is largely separate from the ``execute_on_child_nodes`` field due to JSON Schema restrictions.

 * Introduction of the ability to call a vendor passthrough interface